 As the lead designer for the project, I was responsible for all aspects of visual design related to the website.
 While our web librarians worked on content strategy, user research and information architecture, I created style tiles, a pattern library and high-fidelity prototypes to guide the OPIN team through their development work.

-I designed visual assets for the site including an icon font, blog illustrations and placeholder graphics.
-I also worked with one of our web librarians to photograph instruments and devices from the library's lending programs.
+I designed visual assets for the site including an icon font, Children's blog illustrations and placeholder graphics.

 Post-launch, one of the biggest items on our task list was refactoring the site's menu system.
 The one that shipped with the site made use of two menu systems and was not compatible with assistive technologies.
 I took the lead in rebuilding the menu from the ground up using jQuery to ensure it met accessibility guidelines.